 Required selection criteria

-A postdoctoral research fellowships is a qualification position in which the main objective is qualification for work in academic positions.
-You must have completed a Norwegian doctoral degree in the area of bioinformatics and/or computer sciences or corresponding foreign doctoral degree recognized as equivalent to a Norwegian doctoral degree is required.
+- You must have completed a Norwegian doctoral degree in the area of bioinformatics and/or computer sciences or corresponding foreign doctoral degree recognized as equivalent to a Norwegian PhD

 - Proficiency in oral and written English.